SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 #### Note.
 An alternative to adding these methods is simply to do nothing: since both the methods and the label are accessible through their accessors, a reuser of this widget may simply obtain them and configure them directly.
-These two alternatives reflect a design decisions that we will discuss later in Section *@sec_public_API@*.
+These two alternatives reflect design decisions that we will discuss later in Section *@sec_public_API@*.

 ### Inspecting live the widgets

-Now we can check manually if the widget is working doing:
+Now we can check manually if the widget is working by doing:

 ```
 ProtocolMethodListPresenter new open ; inspect
 ```

-Then in the inspector we can use the newly created methods to pass a collection of methods:
+Then in the inspector, we can use the newly created methods to pass a collection of methods:

 ```
     self items: Point methods